 There are a few other differences between merchant cash advances — which could cost 20% to 40% more than the value of the advance — and traditional business loans:

 - No obligation to repay: Loans generally come with a promissory note in the loan agreement that obligates the borrower to fully repay the loan no matter what.
 Merchant cash advances don’t hold borrowers to the same expectation.
 As long as you continue operating the business to the best of your ability, you aren’t on the hook to repay the advance if the business closes for reasons outside of your control.
+This might sound like a good deal, but this freedom comes at a high cost — really high fees.

 - No liens.
 Traditional loans usually come with liens or personal guarantees to keep borrowers liable for debt.
 Merchant cash advances aren’t secured in the same way, meaning the issuer takes on all the risk.